Dazzling, deep coral and gold petals.

-Water Inca Peruvian Lilies in well, then we recommend keeping moist during active growth, as they will flower better.
+Water in well, then we recommend keeping moist during active growth.
 As they establish they become dry tolerant - they have a fleshy root system that keeps a reserve of moisture.
-Plant in a well drained soil, humus rich conditions are ideal.
+Well drained, humus rich soil conditions are best.
 Ideally, mulch in spring to protect the root system and help retain moisture.

 In the language of flowers the Alstroemerias signify friendship and devotion.